Trauma-Informed FacilitationOnline, three times in 2024

 TIF has already been delivered to hundreds of facilitators as both public and in-house training.
 Participants come from a range of facilitation contexts, from solo practitioners running kinky sex workshops or providing high-level facilitation and consultation services, to organisations across a wide range of sectors including…

 I’ve been facilitating and training adults for almost 20 years, primarily in social change, non-violent activism and community safety, and community development spaces.

-As a process-oriented psychotherapist in private practice, I specialise in post-traumatic growth (helping people become more than before) for nine years.
+As a process-oriented psychotherapist in private practice, I specialised in post-traumatic growth (helping people become more than before) for nine years.
 Moving away from a focus on therapy (still doing some though), I’m now focused on Collaborative Learning for Cultural Repair.
 I continue to provide education to non-therapists about how to work from a trauma-informed perspective – it’s a kind of cultural repair too.

 As a trainer I have a highly collaborative style – I know I’m not the only one in the room with knowledge and insight about the topic and while I’m there to share specific knowledge and skills, I’m equally interested in connecting with and weaving in what you already know too.

 I’m also the Executive Director here at ANZPOP and a faculty member of the Processwork Institute of India.

 - Current studies – Masters of Culture, Health and Medicine at ANU